nix-community/haumea/docs/src/intro/getting-started.md

 {{#include ../../../templates/default/flake.nix:2:8}}
 ```

-Haumea is pinged to a tag here so potential breaking changes in the main
+Haumea is pinged to a tag here so potential breaking changes in the main branch
 wouldn't break downstream consumers.
 See the [Versioning](versioning.html) chapter for information.